odoo/odoo/doc/howto/howto_website.rst

 browser and navigate to http://localhost:8069.
 A page should appear with just the words "Hello, world!" on it.

-The default response type is HTML (although we only sent some text, browsers are pretty good at finding ways to turn stuff into things they can display).
-Let's prettify things a bit: instead of returning just a bit of text, we can return a page, and use a tool/library like bootstrap_ to get a nicer rendering than the default.
+Let's prettify things a bit: instead of returning just a bit of text, we can return a page, and use a tool like bootstrap_ to get a nicer rendering than the default.

 Go to :file:`academy/controllers/my_controller.py` and change the string